-The condition color code was conceived by Jeff Cooper decades ago.
+The condition color codes — levels of situational awareness — were conceived by Jeff Cooper decades ago.
 He opined that much of society perpetually spends their time in Condition White – essentially oblivious to the potential for threat.
 Some folks (particularly those who have martial arts, firearms, and/or other weapons background) are more likely to operate in Condition Yellow – essentially relaxed, but always mindful of the possibility of a threat materializing.
 Interestingly, as children, we are often taught to operate in Condition Yellow, always on the lookout for potential threats such as cars coming while crossing the street and being wary of strangers in vans and offers of candy, etc. But as we age, it seems that this conditioning seems to fade as complacency sets in.

-In actuality, I would suggest that most people are constantly subconsciously performing periodic risk assessments, but that their definition of risk is generally flawed or incomplete.
-Sure, when using an ATM at night or walking though a deserted parking lot to find your car, etc., most (but not all) people do move into a heightened alert state.
-The problem is that while they may correctly gauge the potential for risk in the scenarios above, they incorrectly gauge the potential for risk in other seemingly less threatening everyday situations.
+In actuality, I would suggest that most people are constantly subconsciously performing periodic risk assessments, but their definition of risk is generally flawed or incomplete.
+Sure, when using an ATM at night or walking though a deserted parking lot to your car, etc., most (but not all) people move into a heightened state of alertness.
+The problem is that while they may correctly gauge the potential for risk in those scenarios, they incorrectly gauge the potential for risk in other seemingly less threatening everyday situations.

-Here is a simple test: the next time you are out with friends, bring up the question of safety when they go to a hotel.
-How many of them take a few moments to scout out the emergency exits?
-How about how many have clothes and necessary items near their bed should a fire alarm sound in the middle of the night and they need to grab essentials and get out quickly?
+Here’s a simple test: the next time you are out with friends, bring up the question of safety when they go to a hotel.
+Ask how many of them take a few moments to scout out the emergency exits.
+Or how many have clothes and necessary items near their bed should a fire alarm sound in the middle of the night.

-When you are on a plane, look around during the safety briefing.
+When you’re on a plane, look around during the safety briefing.
 How many people are really paying attention?
-How many actually pull out the safety card and study it?
-In the event of an emergency, how many would know how to get to the closest two exits?
+How many actually pull out the safety card out of the seat in front of them and study it?
+In the event of an emergency, how many would know how to get to the closest exit?
 How many could successfully convert their seat cushion into a floatation device?
 How many really understand they need to give that oxygen mask a good tug to start the flow?
-Not many would be my guess.
+Not many is my guess.

-One hundred years ago when many of our ancestors lived in frontier societies, there was no question of carrying firearms and other items when you left the house.
-There were bad people and dangerous animals about and only a fool would leave their cabin without a means to protect themselves.
+One hundred and fifty years ago, when many of our ancestors lived in frontier societies, there was no question of carrying firearms and other items when you left the house.
+There were bad people and dangerous animals about and only a fool would leave their cabin without the means to protect themselves.

 Fast forward to today and most people simply don’t believe that there are any credible, immediate threats when they leave their houses.
-Sure, every so often we read about something bad happening to someone, but we’re great at rationalizing things and convincing ourselves that those bad things simply can’t happen to us.
+In today’s urban environments, we may read about something bad happening to someone else, but we’re great at rationalizing things and convincing ourselves that those things simply can’t happen to us.
 Until they do.

-It is this abrogation of personal responsibility for one’s safety that has gotten us to where we are today.
-As a society, we don’t feel that it is up to us to protect ourselves.
-An offshoot of this way of thinking is how we are never at fault when something happens to us – we are all victims, but that’s a topic for another day.
+It’s this abrogation of personal responsibility for one’s own safety that has gotten us to where we are today.
+As a society, many of us don’t feel that it’s up to us to protect ourselves.
+An offshoot of this way of thinking is how we are never at fault when something happens to us – today we are all victims, but that’s a topic for another day.

 The simple fact is most of our fellow

-My wife was not thrilled with the idea.
-We have two young children and the idea of guns in the house was not something she was comfortable with.
+My wife wasn’t thrilled with the idea.
+We have two young children and the idea of guns in the house is not something she was comfortable with.
 We’ve reached an accommodation, but it necessitates my guns being locked up.
 I can pretty much forget about home carry as the kids don’t even know the guns exist.
-At 6 and 5, keeping things under their radar is pretty easy, but that will change as they get older.
+At 6 and 5, keeping things under their radar is pretty easy, but that will change as they got older.